FLORIDA EAST COAST MARINE WEATHER (heavily edited by Dean)

-7-10 DAY WEATHER OUTLOOK (with Hurricane Season Outlook)
+7-10 DAY WEATHER OUTLOOK (with tropical weather discussion)

 NWS Coastal Waters/Weather Forecast Links